Heat stroke

 1. Heat Cramps

-Treatment of heat cramps involves moving to a cooler environment.
+Treatment of heat cramps involves moving the athlete to a cooler environment.
 It is also important to administer fluids like sodium-containing sports drinks (Gatorade).
 The best prevention is remaining hydrated before and during practices.
 Liberal use of sodium-containing foods or beverages can also help.

 2. Heat Exhaustion